coredns/coredns.io/content/manual/plugins.md

 The Registration part registers the plugin in CoreDNS - this happens when CoreDNS is compiled.
 All of the registred plugin can be used by a Server.
 Which plugin are configured in each Server happens run time and is done in CoreDNS's configuration file.
 The Corefile.

+## Plugin Documenation

+Each plugin has it's own README detailing how it can be configured.
+This README includes example and other bit a user should be aware of.